wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Now it was in the morning , about the ninth hour , when Macdonough beheld the fleet of Britain sailing boldly towards him.

-15 And it was so , that the vessels of Columbia were safely moored in the bay of Pittsburgh , where they waited the approach of the enemy ; who were the strongest in numbers , and in their engines of death.
+15 And it was so , that the vessels of Columbia were safely moored in the bay of Plattsburgh , where they waited the approach of the enemy ; who were the strongest in numbers , and in their engines of death.

 16 However , when they were about a furlong off ; they cast their anchors , and set themselves in battle array , squadron against squadron.

-17 Now the sound of the battle-drum was heard along the lake , and the brave mariners shouted aloud ior the fight.
+17 Now the sound of the battle-drum was heard along the lake , and the brave mariners shouted aloud for the fight.

 18 Then began their destroying engines to utter their voices , and it was like unto the voice of mighty thunders.

-19 And the same hour , the armies on the shore.began the dreadful battle with their roaring engines.
+19 And the same hour , the armies on the shore began the dreadful battle with their roaring engines.

 20 So that on the land and on the waters the fire and smoke were abundant , and the noise thereof was tremendous beyond measure.